CodeYourFuture/curriculum/common-content/en/module/tools/individual-shell-tools/index.md

 Here we passed the optional argument `-r` and the optional argument `-B`. `-r` takes no value.
 We gave `-B` the value 1.

+We call arguments that start with a `-` or `--` flags.
 We could give flags in any order - `grep -B 1 -r "hello" .` works the same as `grep -r -B 1 "hello" .`.

 `"hello"` and `.` are called positional arguments because they don't have a named flag before them.
 The program decides how to interpret them based on their position (order) in the command line, rather than a named flag coming before them.
 Their order matters.